 There’s no denying that Chef Jun Tanaka comes with pedigree.
 In 1991, he worked at Le Gavroche and trained with some of the best.
 He then had a gig at the now defunct Two Michelin Chez Nico of Mayfair under Nico Ladenis.
-A decade on, he was Head Chef at Pearl in Holborn, which he joined in 2004 and left in 2012.
+A decade on, he was Head Chef at Pearl in Holborn which he joined in 2004 and left in 2012.
 Shortly after the restaurant closed for good.
 The Ninth is so called as it’s Tanaka’s 9th engagement with a restaurant.
-His shtick is simple, the food is “made for family-style sharing”, Mediterranean style injected with seasonality.
+His shtick is simple – the food is “made for family-style sharing”, Mediterranean style injected with seasonality.
 Just like the name, it doesn’t wreak originality, but I’ve been fed here a few times now and chef’s talent is majestic.
-Inside wise, it’s all done in an exposed brickwork setting; there’s subtle copper piping trinkets, dark wood floors and a shiny bar.
-It seats 90 people across two floors – downstairs is where I like to be as I just prefer the vibe.
+Inside is an exposed brickwork setting; there’s subtle copper piping trinkets, dark wood floors and a shiny bar.
+It seats 90 people across two floors – downstairs is where I like to be as I just prefer the bustling vibe.

 The First Outing